 The central business district of a city is the lifeblood of its economic health.
 San Antonio is one of the most attractive environments for businesses in the USA because of the wealth of opportunities throughout the area, such as an educated workforce and a business friendly climate.
 In regards to new businesses formed, growth in 2014 was 4.4% in San Antonio and 2.1% in Dallas-Ft.
 Worth, while Houston saw fewer firms in 2014 (-0.2%), according to the Austin Chamber.

 There you have it, my take on the San Antonio scene.
 Please note that the spots I picked are based on my snippet of an experience.
 I do plan to explore the area many times in the future, so my report might be different next time.
 Either way, have fun if/when you visit.

 ◉ Want more?
 Search a specific location using the search bar.
-Bookmark my blog if you find the info resourceful (and I hope you do). À bientôt !
+Bookmark my blog if you find the info resourceful (and I hope you do).
+De Travel Experiences is geared toward helping travellers to make lasting memories. À bientôt !